 Level of difficulty 3

 The picture above shows an entire side of pork spare ribs.
-Because of the unique characteristics of sous vide, the rack can also be divided into smaller pieces, packaged separately and processed without altering the time/temperature guideline.
-This gives you more storage and preservation flexibility–if the seal is not broken, refrigerator shelf life is extended, like a sealed carton of pasteurized milk.
+Because of the unique characteristics of sous vide, the entire cut can be divided into smaller pieces, packaged separately and processed without recalculating the time/temperature guideline.
+This gives you more storage and preservation flexibility.
+As long as the seal is not broken, refrigerator shelf life is extended to at least two weeks, not unlike a sealed carton of pasteurized milk.
 Once the seal is broken, the product should be utilized within four days.

 Stage the spare ribs into dedicated vacuum bags.
 Seal and sous vide process at